CalvinG21/faithBook/README.md

 2.5 create an .env file in your backend directory and add the following variables in file.
 Kindly note that .env file will not be provided in github codebase. .env file be present in my dropbox for reviewers and not to public!
 2.5.1 X_RapidAPI_Key='24eaa05faa3mshc509b8103dd269ep1731e6jsnda75783619ba' //this is an example, sign up with rapidApi and get started
 2.5.2 X_RapidAPI_Host="iq-bible.p.rapidapi.com" //this is an example, sign up with rapidApi and get started 2.5.3 mongoDbConnStr="mongodb+srv://calvin:test1234@cluster0.65qmcdz.mongodb.net/" //this is an example, sign up with mongo db atlas
-2.5.4 emailSupportName="calvinsg7777@gmail.com" //this is an example, sign up with gmail and get started 2.5.5 emailSupportPassword="dlah cchy mgkz isjd" //this is an example, sign up with gmail and get started 2.6 set up frontends proxy server to be express app running on your local machine.
-In frontend,go to package.json & update "proxy": "http://localhost:3000" or "proxy": "http://localhost:expressServerPort" .
+2.5.4 emailSupportName="calvinsg7777@gmail.com" //this is an example, sign up with gmail and get started 2.5.5 emailSupportPassword="dlah cchy mgkz isjd" //this is an example, sign up with gmail and get started 2.5.\* PS if you have access to my drop box then env file pre configured is located there !!!.
+2.6 set up frontends proxy server to be express app running on your local machine.
+In frontend,go to package.json & update "proxy": "http://localhost:3001" or "proxy": "http://localhost:expressServerPort" .
 Depending if you launching frontend from react dev server or you building react and serving it from express server.
+I recommend building the backend only nd not the frontend, as backend has a react frontend app pre-built and is serving the frontend on localhost:3001.
-2.7 In the frontend's Home.js component, update line 28 so that web-socket connects to the express web server (ip address & port) on your local machine!
+2.7 In the frontend's Home.js component, update line 28 so that web-socket connects to the express web server (ip address & port) on your local machine! \* Might already be catered for!!!

 # Security